stevehaigh/book_reviews/reviews/DataScienceFromScratch.md

 ## Overview ##
 A code-first exploration of data science, mainly machine learning, topics.
-This does *not* cover using popular tools such as SciKit-Learn (but Gruss does reference them a lot), and it's not an introduction to Machine Learning in the academic sense.
+This does *not* cover using popular tools such as SciKit-Learn (but Grus does reference them a lot), and it's not an introduction to Machine Learning in the academic sense.

 ## Audience ##
 Software developers with some basic Python who want to learn *how* machine learnign algorithms work.
 You need some Python skills, and some prior understanding of machine learning algorthims would be very useful.